-Elon Musk claims 'paedo' synonymous with 'creepy old man'
+Elon Musk claims 'pedo' synonymous with 'creepy old man'

-Tesla founder Elon Musk said in a court filing on Monday that he did not mean to accuse a British caver of paedophilia when he referred to him as "paedo guy" in a tweet.
+Tesla founder Elon Musk said in a court filing on Monday that he did not mean to accuse a British caver of paedophilia when he referred to him as "pedo guy" in a tweet.

 Musk, who is being sued for defamation in Los Angeles by Vernon Unsworth, who helped in the dramatic rescue of 12 boys trapped in an underwater cave in Thailand last year, claimed the term "paedo guy" was a common insult used in South Africa when he was growing up.